Old Bristol pubs and clubs

 Bristol didn’t use to be full of secret underground bars, swanky cocktail joints and hipster cafes, well there were some but not as much.
 We remember those old bars and clubs you frequented back in the day.

-This place has now been demolished but used to be found next to the Blue Lagoon.
+This place has now been demolished but used to be found next to the Blue Mountain.
 If you wanted a grimy rave this was the place.

 You’ll remember this place for the ridiculous light up dance floor.
 It was closed down in 2011 after the police and council provided over 4,300 pages of evidence against the club that didn’t have the best reputation: